Mary E. McClymont, President & CEO

-Kaitlin became Manager of Accounting in 2016, with primary responsibility for the Foundation’s accounting function.
+Kaitlin serves as Controller, with primary responsibility for the Foundation’s accounting function.
+In 2016, she served as the Manager of Accounting.
 Prior to joining the Foundation, she worked at the Center for American Progress as the Assistant Controller, and she worked previously as an outsourced accountant for a variety of nonprofit organizations in Washington, DC.
 Kaitlin is a licensed Certified Public Accountant in the state of Virginia.

 Derek Johnson, Program Assistant

 Derek joined the Foundation in 2017 as the Program Assistant, providing a broad range of support across the Foundation’s core program areas.
 Previously, he served as Executive Coordinator for the Executive Office at the Center for Community Change, where he also developed his passion for the issues of criminal justice, youth justice, and workers’ rights.
 Before that, he worked as a paraprofessional teaching English as a second language for grades K-5.

 Since 2010, Ms. Majd has been the Public Welfare Foundation’s Program Director for Youth Justice, running a grant-making portfolio focused on ending the criminalization and over-incarceration of youth nationwide.